-In 2023, the profile of BAIE's bond portfolio did not change significantly compared to the same period last year.
-However, there was a trade-off between financial assets at fair value through other comprehensive income (- Euro 25,902 thousand compared to 2022) and other financial assets at amortised cost (+ Euro 26.341 thousand compared to 2022), as the Bank is planning to implement a change to the business model underlying its securities portfolios.
-It should be noted that there was a positive change of + Euro 20,521 thousand in other financial assets at amortised cost relating to bonds and commercial paper, whilst a negative change of - Euro 47,462 thousand was recorded relating to discounts on documentary letters of credit.
+In 2023, the profile of the BAIE's "Bond" portfolio did not change significantly compared to the same period last year.
+However, there was a trade-off between items of "Financial assets at fair value through other comprehensive income" (Euro -25,902 thousand compared to 2022) and "Other financial assets at amortised cost" (Euro +26,341 thousand compared to 2022) remains to the extent that the Bank intends the profitability of these instruments to be effective through the underlying yields.
+It should be noted that, for "Other financial assets at amortised cost", there was a positive variation of Euro +20,521 thousand relating to bonds and commercial paper and there was a negative change of Euro -47.462 thousand was recorded relating to discounts on documentary letters of credits.

-As for the liability structure, in 2023 there was a decrease in the volume of deposits from credit institutions (- 21%) in line with the asset structure with other loans and advances to credit institutions and an increase in deposits from customers (+ 5.9%), reflecting BAIE's growth strategy in relation to deposit-taking.
+As for the liability structure, in 2023 there was a decrease in the volume of deposits from credit institutions (-21%) in line with the asset structure with other loans and advances to credit institutions and an increase in deposits from customers (+5.9%), reflecting BAIE's growth strategy in relation to deposit-taking.
 The evolution of these items is very significant, since the transformation of this liquidity into financial assets (in line with the Bank's risk profile) allows for the sustainable growth of the Bank's net operating income.
 Additionally, in the prudential sphere, as mentioned above, increased resources are a key aspect for BAIE to maintain stable funding levels in line with regulatory requirements (NSFR).

-The solvency indicator stood at 23.3%, above the 18.8% recorded in the previous year.
-This variation is explained by the decrease in BAIE's activity, whose impact on risk-weighted assets puts pressure on this indicator.
+The solvency indicator stood at 21.2%, above the 18.7% in the previous year.
+This variation is explained by the decrease in BAIE's activity, whose impact on risk-weighted assets causes puts pressure on this indicator.
 However, the solvency ratio remains comfortably above the regulatory minimum limit.

-Furthermore, ROE showed significant growth, increasing by 2.4 p.p.
-(6.4% in 2023, compared with 4.1% in 2022).
+Furthermore, the ROE showed significant growth, increasing by 3.1 p.p.
+(6.8% in 2023, compared to 3.7% in 2022).
 This reflects BAIE's efforts throughout this financial year to manage its resources more efficiently and, consequently, to increase the return on its equity.